-The location(s) the work is to be performed, completed and managed is contractor's place of business.
+The location(s) the work is to be performed, completed and managed primarily offsite.
+The state anticipates two face-to-face meetings in Juneau, and additional in-person meetings only as needed.

-The state WILL NOT provide workspace for the contractor.
+The state will not provide workspace for the contractor.
 The contractor must provide its own workspace.